1. Policy Overview / Purpose

 4.2.4 Responsibilities of the Information Security Group

-The Information Security Group is part of the IT Department and is responsible for establishing and maintaining information security policies, standards, guidelines and procedures.
+The Information Security Group is responsible for establishing and maintaining information security policies, standards, guidelines and procedures.
 The Information Security Group reviews the designations and actions of System Owners, provides advice on information security issues, and reports unresolved issues to the division head.
 The Information Security Group, in cooperation with the Company’s corporate office, is responsible for checking systems to ensure compliance with this policy and other relevant directives.
 The Information Security Group investigates and reports system intrusions and other information security incidents.

 4.3 SYSTEM SECURITY AND INFORMATION HANDLING